 Research Interests

-Micro-swimming and control
+Micro-swimming and control theory

 I study the motion of swimming micro-organisms through modelling, controllability analysis and numerical simulations.
 I use the tools of control theory on various models to better understand, predict or influence related phenomena.
 In particular, I have worked on models of magnetically controlled elastic robots, and on control of particles with external fluid interactions.